 Steve Tjosvold, UC Cooperative Extension Farm Advisor at the Santa Cruz County office (Watsonville) reviewed the soil sampling method and lab report in collaboration with irrigation specialist Michael Cahn of the UC Cooperative Extension Salinas office.
-Mr. Tjosvold advised Planning staff (personal communication, October 20,2003) that the test information is not enough to establish whether reclaiming the soil can or can't be done, since additional factors such as infiltration rate would come into play.
+Mr. Tjosvold advised Planning staff (personal communication, October 20, 2003) that the test information is not enough to establish whether reclaiming the soil can or can't be done, since additional factors such as infiltration rate would come into play.
 Mr. Tjosvold also expressed puzzlement that remedial use of gypsum is not discussed in the soil evaluation.

-Notwithstanding the information suggesting a salinity problem could be corrected, on reading the submitted soil test report Planning staff considered how the staff recoinmendation on the proposed project would be affected if it was proven that the soil was no longer suitable for agriculture.
-Would it make the pi-oject acceptable at least from the standpoint σ agricultural resource protection, if not for other planning issues?
+Notwithstanding the information suggesting a salinity problem could be corrected, on reading the submitted soil test report Planning staff considered how the staff recommendation on the proposed project would be affected \mathbf{f} it was proven that the soil was no longer suitable for agriculture.
+Would it make the project acceptable at leastfrom the standpoint \mathbf{d} agricultural resource protection, if not for other planning issues?

-This question brings into greaterfocus two other significant unresolved agricultural policy conflicts: (A) allowing an estate residence fhat is not ancillary to agriculture on the property, and (B) agriculture-residential use conflicts including locating the proposed residence so as to require a long residential driveway passing through actively farmed agricultural fields.
-Discussionfollows under (A) and (B) below.
+This question brings into greaterfocus two other significant unresolved agricultural policy conflicts: (A) allowing an estate residence that is not ancillary to agriculture on the property, and (B) agriculture-residential use conflicts including locating the proposed residence so as to require a long residential driveway passing through actively farmed agricultural fields.
+Discussion follows under (A) and (B) below.

-(A) Is the proposed uroiect Ancillary.
-Incidental or Accessory to the agricultural use?
+(A) Is the proposed project Ancillary, Incidental or Accessory to the agricultural use?
 Including appeal issues related to "CA" Special Finding # 2

 No. This question is addressed at length in the Findings on pages 7-8 of the Staff Report to the ZA.
-The appellant contends (inaccurately) that the proposed building site ${1S}$ only ${1\%}$ of the parcel size, but that is not a standard by which this required permit finding is judged,
+The appellant contends (inaccurately) that the proposed building site is only 1% of the parcel size, but that is not a standard by which this required permit finding is judged.

 The applicant's own agricultural consultant Ron Tyler, in his followup letter of July 17, 2003 (Attachment 2), acknowledges "the fact that the house will be unconnected with the agricultural operations."
-This is a tacit acknowledgment that the project is not an ancillary "use in support of and connected with that main use" called for in the County Code,
+This is a tacit acknowledgment that the project is not an ancillary "use in support of and connected with that main use" called for in the County Code.

-(Also, the area of previously farmed agricultural land-as documented by aerial photos and to-scale survey maps-which would be converted by the proposed project, is by staffs analysis 2.2 acres or more, not the 1.5 acres estimated by Mr. Tyler).
+(Also, the area of previously fanned agricultural land-as documented by aerial photos and to-scale survey maps-which would he converted by the proposed project, is by staffs analysis 2.2 acres or more, not the 1.5 acres estimated by Mr. Tyler).

-(B) Would the proposed uroiect establish commercial agriculture-residential use conflicts that would affect the future of agriculture on the property?
+(B) Would the proposed project establish commercial agriculture-residential use conflicts that would affect the future of agriculture on the property?